Hollywood Remains to Be Seen

 I started this website to promote my book about celebrities who are buried in the cemeteries of Los Angeles.
 Beyond movie and TV stars, there are others who deserve even more to be honored and remembered.

 More than 200 LAPD officers have died in the line of duty.
-They were sons and daughters, wives and husbands, brothers, sisters, uncles, aunts.
-They are heroes.
+They were sons and daughters, wives and husbands, brothers, sisters, uncles, aunts, friends and neighbors.
+They are true heroes.
 They deserve to be remembered for their lives, their service and their sacrifice, and they should never be forgotten.
 That's what this page is for.

 As we recount the stories of the officers' lives and their tragic deaths, we will never mention the names or otherwise identify their killers.
 That information might be available elsewhere, but it will never be available here.
 These pages are intended to honor the fallen officers and their memory, not to publicize, glorify or even mention their killers.